open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   developer might want this to be converted to a dimension for HTTP server metrics (e.g. the request/second from bots vs. real users).

-The SDK must provide the means to register Views with a MeterProvider.
+The SDK MUST provide the means to register Views with a MeterProvider.
 Here are the inputs:

-* The `name` of the View (optional).
-If not provided, the Instrument `name` would be used by default.
-This will be used as the name of the [metrics stream](./datamodel.md#events--data-stream--timeseries).
 * The Instrument selection criteria (required), which covers:
+  * The `name` of the Instrument(s), with wildcard support (required).
   * The `name` of the Meter (optional).
   * The `version` of the Meter (optional).
   * The `schema_url` of the Meter (optional).
-  * The `name` of the Instrument (required).
   * Individual language client MAY choose to support more criteria.
+For example, a strong typed language MAY support point type (e.g. allow the users to select Instruments based on whether the underlying type is integer or double).
+* The `name` of the View (optional).
+If not provided, the Instrument `name` would be used by default.
+This will be used as the name of the [metrics stream](./datamodel.md#events--data-stream--timeseries).
 * The configuration for the resulting [metrics stream](./datamodel.md#events--data-stream--timeseries):
   * The `description`.
 If not provided, the Instrument `description` would be